 How to Become a Social Work Major

-To declare a major in social work, you must contact the Office manager, Alex Gonzalez, at (773) 442-4760 to schedule an appointment with an advisor.
+To declare a major in social work, you must contact the Office manager, Cody Budd, at (773) 442-4760 to schedule an appointment with an advisor.

 For general Northeastern admission requirements, the Admissions Office helps new and returning students through the application process.
 In addition, the Transfer Center assists transfer students and students who are veterans to transition to Northeastern.